-As part of our CBA services, HRiA manages an extensive portfolio of behavioral health initiatives, including statewide substance use helplines in Vermont and Illinois, and substance use and problem gambling helplines in Massachusetts.
-The Illinois Helpline for Opioids and Other Substances (Illinois Department of Human Services, Division of Substance Use Prevention and Recovery) was launched in 2017, building upon our experienced operating the MA Substance Use Helpline (Massachusetts Department of Public Health, Bureau of Substance Addiction Services) for over 23 years.
+As part of our Public Health services, HRiA manages an extensive portfolio of behavioral health initiatives, including statewide substance use helplines in Vermont and substance use and problem gambling helplines in Massachusetts and Illinois.
+The Illinois Helpline for Opioids and Other Substances (Illinois Department of Human Services, Division of Substance Use Prevention and Recovery) was launched in 2017, building upon our experience operating the MA Substance Use Helpline (Massachusetts Department of Public Health, Bureau of Substance Addiction Services) for over 23 years.
 HRiA launched the Vermont Helplink (Vermont Department of Health, Division of Substance Use Programs) in 2019.
 HRiA began operating the MA Problem Gambling Helpline (Massachusetts Department of Public Health, Office of Problem Gambling Services) in 2020 and the Illinois Problem Gambling Helpline (Illinois Department of Human Services, Division of Substance Use Prevention and Recovery) in 2022.

 The helplines comprise state-specific websites and online portals, as well as a single, centralized contact center that manages calls and chats from residents of all three states.
 The helplines connect consumers with comprehensive, accurate, and current information about and referrals to treatment, harm reduction, prevention, and recovery services available in their states.
-The Illinois Helpline also supports clinicians with resources to increase prescribing medication for opioid use disorder through the MAR SUPPORT project, facilitates access to the helpline via the Illinois prescription monitoring program, and provides additional resource support for callers via the Help is Here telephone menu offering links to state benefits, housing, food, shelter, and mental health service lines.
+The Illinois Helpline is also the entry point for low-barrier medication for addiction recovery (MAR) program MAR Now, facilitates access to the Helpline via the Illinois prescription monitoring program, and provides additional resource support for callers via the Help is Here telephone menu offering links to state benefits, housing, food, shelter, and mental health service lines.

 This is an exempt, full-time position with a salary range in the low-to-mid $70k’s, based on skills and experience.
-The Project Manager will work remotely for several months as a result of the COVID-19 pandemic and may continue to work remotely after our Boston office reopens in late 2021 or early 2022.
+The Project Manager may work remotely.
+Occasional travel to the Boston office and within Illinois is required.
 Candidates based in Illinois are strongly encouraged to apply.

 Duties and Responsibilities:

-- Developing and implementing a flexible but specific workplan that supports the management and triage of multiple priorities and needs, while ensuring adherence to the timeline.
+- Developing, implementing, and maintaining a flexible but specific workplan that supports the management and triage of multiple priorities and needs, while ensuring adherence to the timeline.